University of Wisconsin–Madison

 An existing policy may require revision due to:

-• Internal or external changes (e.g., new laws or regulations).
+• Internal or external changes (e.g., new laws, regulations).

 • Evolving institutional goals or values.